 Look out for red-eyed tree frogs, black iguana, mantled howler monkeys and white-nosed coati – they’re all hiding somewhere.

 Cruise idea: Central America and Mardi Gras

-If watching this year’s Olympics in Rio has put you in the mood to visit Brazil, and challenged you to achieve great things, then why not set off on an adventure of a lifetime on a cruise along the Amazon, the world’s longest river?
+If watching the 2016 Olympics in Rio put you in the mood to visit Brazil, and challenged you to achieve great things, then why not set off on an adventure of a lifetime on a cruise along the Amazon, the world’s longest river?

 Winter is an ideal time to enjoy a cruise here, though you’ll need to pack your waterproofs.
 November through to March is the rainy season and when you’re in the rainforest, you’ll get wet.

 The reward?
 The Amazon water levels are much higher at this time of year – almost seven metres – so you’ll be closer to the forest canopy and the exotic birds and monkeys that live there.
 You won’t notice the rain.

 Cruises to this part of the world usually depart from a Caribbean island.
 And you’ll be three days at sea before you hit (not literally!)
 Santarem, a Brazilian city that lies on the River Tapajos.